 Anticoagulants can increase the risk of bleeding.
 You may require medical attention if you notice unexpected bruising, dizziness, tiredness, chills, severe or long-lasting skin rash, stomach pain, unusually heavy menstrual periods, black stools, or any unusual bleeding.

 Changes in your diet (especially your intake of foods rich in vitamin K such as vegetable oils, legumes, and leafy green vegetables), drinking alcohol, or coming down with a cold or diarrhea can all affect the activity of an anticoagulant.

 A number of drugs can also affect the action of anticoagulants.
-Acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen (Advil, Motrin, and others), and naproxen (Aleve, Naprosyn) can increase the risk of bleeding problems when taken with an anticoagulant.
+Acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen (Advil, Motrin, and others), and naproxen (Aleve, Naprosyn, and others) can increase the risk of bleeding problems when taken with an anticoagulant.
 Supplements containing herbs such as feverfew, garlic, ginger, ginkgo, and ginseng have also been shown to augment the effects of some anticoagulants.
 Vitamin supplements containing vitamin K or vitamin E should also be used with caution.

 Tell your physician of all prescription medicines, over-the-counter drugs, and herbal products you are taking before starting anticoagulant therapy.
 If you start taking an anticoagulant, you will also need to keep the physician monitoring your anticoagulant therapy apprised of any changes in the doses of drugs you already take or of any new medicines you are prescribed by other physicians.